Service + Area

 • Site preparation sequencing that aligns grading, access, and readiness milestones with structural and concrete starts.

-• This tier 6 line is coordinated in Noel with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Noel with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 • Site Preparation in Noel is often planned alongside Dirtwork, Excavation, and Demolition when scope boundaries, sequencing, or handoffs overlap.